int-brain-lab/ibllib/brainbox/CONTRIBUTING.md

 # Git, GitFlow, and you (15 minutes)

 **TL;DR: We use [Git](https://rogerdudler.github.io/git-guide/) with a [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow to develop Brainbox.
-Please create new feature branches of `develop` for writing code and then make a pull request to have it added to `develop`.**
+Please create new feature branches of `brainbox` for writing code and then make a pull request to have it added to `brainbox`.**

 For those unfamiliar with it, Git is a system for *version control*, which allows you to make changes to whatever you put into it (Git isn't limited to just code!) that are: